If your team is lucky enough to be selected as a finalist, here are the Dragon's top 10 tips for impressing them at the final:

 If you are lucky enough to get to the European final:

 8. Your language needs to be straightforward and team members need to speak slowly.
 At the EU final, most of the judges are not native English speakers.

 9. The Euro-dragons have 20 dossiers to read, so limited time to spend on each.
 Back to the very first point - it all depends on the presentation on the day.

-10. It is strongly recommend that the UK team get help with their presentation and preparation well ahead of time.
-If one of the dragons or sponsors offers to help them develop their product etc they should be willing to take that advice.
+10. It is strongly recommended that the UK team get help with their presentation and preparation well ahead of time.
+If one of the dragons or sponsors offers to help them develop their product they should be willing to take that advice.